Early Symptoms

 Gangrene

 When limb tissues no longer receive adequate blood flow due to arterial blockage, gangrene, or dead black tissue, can occur.
-If untreated, gangrene may lead to amputation.

 You are entering a section of this website that is intended for healthcare providers.
 If you are a healthcare provider, please click ‘Proceed’ to continue.